hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

       + not accessible from web workers or service workers
       + stored data w/o expiration date
       + get cleared only through JavaScript, or clearing the Browser cache / Locally Stored Data
-      + storage limit: the maximum amongst the three
+      + storage limit: the maximum among the three
   + main difference: data longevity
   + key-value store for `localStorage`
     + a simple key-value store